 1. Main facts and figures

-- 16.7% of non-legal tribunal members were from either the Asian, Black, Mixed or Other ethnic group, an increase of around 0.4 percentage points since 2017
+- 17.4% of non-legal tribunal members were from Asian, Black, Mixed and Other ethnic groups

 The ethnic categories used in this data

 Judges and non-legal members of the judiciary are asked to give their ethnicity from a list of 18 ethnic groups.

 The number of people was too small to draw firm conclusions about individual ethnic groups, so the data is aggregated into 5 ethnic groups (Asian, Black, Mixed, White and Other).